Michel Lott, Editor of Casa Vogue Brazil

 Later, it was my backyard`s turn.
 I didn't know why, but suddenly I started to feel like I needed to be surrounded by plants.
-Quickly I transformed my dumping ground "looklike" backyard into a little garden so I could spend time there with my friends.
-I painted the walls black, put fake grass on the floor and started to collect plants in different colors, especially the red ones.
+Quickly I transformed my dumping ground "lookalike" backyard into a little garden so I could spend time there with my friends.
+I painted the walls black, put fake grass on the floor and started to collect plants in different colours, especially the red ones.
 It was the Urban Jungle trend putting its spell on me.

-For last, but not least, It was the turn of my living room to be changed.
+For last, but not least, it was the turn of my living room to be changed.
 It is finally finished - I had a new carpet and my collection of dried plant was finally coming together.

-But the major color trend of 2017 took me strongly: suddenly I was all dressed up in earthy tones, in love with wicker chairs and painting the walls of my living room in a warm and pinky shade of terracotta.
+But the major colour trend of 2017 took me strongly: suddenly I was all dressed up in earthy tones, in love with wicker chairs and painting the walls of my living room in a warm and pinky shade of terracotta.
 I painted everything, even the ceiling and the doors, in a monochromatic powerful effect.